Menu

 The newly approved first-line treatment combines Opdivo®️ (nivolumab) and Yervoy®️ (ipilimumab).
 This combination is a promising option for pleural mesothelioma patients who are not eligible for surgery.
 The approval came after a large study documented the treatment’s success.
 The researchers found a median survival of 18.1 months for pleural mesothelioma patients who received the immunotherapy duo.

 Research on these treatments is ongoing.
 Some mesothelioma cancer patients may be able to participate in clinical trials, though eligibility requirements vary.
-Interested patients should talk to their doctor.
-A mesothelioma expert can help patients determine the best treatment approach for their unique situation.
+Interested patients should talk to their doctors.
+Mesothelioma experts can help patients determine the best treatment approach for their unique situation.

 05. Ongoing Mesothelioma Treatment Research